TheEducatedPickle/RedditWallpapers/README.md

-A script that periodically changes the Windows desktop wallpaper with images from user specified subreddits
+A script that fetches images from user defined subreddits and locates the highest resolution version